The best fudgy, flourless black bean brownies!! No one will be able to tell that they’re made with beans and natural maple syrup.

 WATCH HOW TO MAKE BLACK BEAN BROWNIES

-Speaking of Mr. Isaac, today’s fudgy maple black bean brownie recipe was actually inspired by one of his previous students.
+Today’s fudgy maple black bean brownie recipe was actually inspired by one of Isaac’s students.
 When we got married in 2013 his class made us a cookbook as a gift.
 Each student submitted a favorite recipe to include in the book so it’s filled with taste-tested recipes, many of which are hand written and include adorable pictures.

 It was such a sweet gift and we’ve made several of the recipes over the past year and half.
 When we received the cookbook I bookmarked these flourless black bean brownies almost immediately.
 The “really yummy” and “makes a healthy treat” notes are what caught my eye. 😉